This Cherry Jam recipe makes about 6 half pints.

 Start by preparing jars ,and get water in your canner heating.
 You want the water to be hot but not boiling when your jars are ready to process. (see Water Bath Canning for full directions)

-Chop cherries, I use my Krupps, food chopper.
+When the cherries are pitted you'll need to chop them up pretty fine.
+I use my food chopper but you can just use a knife.
+You want your cherries chopped/smashed.
 Add lemon juice and pectin to chopped cherries and bring to a full boil stirring constantly.

 Add sugar and return to a full boil.
 Boil 2 minutes stirring constantly.